Growing Up in a Digital Environment – Finding Balance

 - Fred Rogers Center

-Tips for selecting/sharing media with your child, courtesy of Madison Public Library:
+Tips for selecting/sharing media with your child:

 - Treat it like a book & together, take a look.
 Young children learn best through interactions!
 Cuddle up-the same way you share a book.